apache/seatunnel/docs/en/concept/JobEnvConfig.md

 Used to control the default retry times when a job fails.
 The default value is 3, and it only works in the Zeta engine.

+### savemode.execute.location

+This parameter is used to specify the location of the savemode when the job is executed in the Zeta engine.
+The default value is `CLUSTER`, which means that the savemode is executed on the cluster.
+If you want to execute the savemode on the client, you can set it to `CLIENT`.

 ### shade.identifier

 Specify the method of encryption, if you didn't have the requirement for encrypting or decrypting config files, this option can be ignored.